cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 ## Now

-Config files now support glob matching.
+Config files now support wildcard matching.
 This means you can add a wildcard character (`*`) anywhere, and CloudQuery will include all tables that match.
 We can rewrite the previous EC2 config like this now:

 ```yaml
 tables: